 Brown the chuck roast on both sides, you can use the saute or browning function in your electric pressure cooker for this or just use a large skillet if it’s a too big to fit on the bottom of your Instant Pot.

-Add the chipotles in adobo sauce, garlic, cumin, oregano, salt, pepper, cloves, beef broth, and lime juice to a blender and blend until smooth.
+Into the same blender, garlic, cumin, oregano, salt, pepper, cloves, beef broth, and lime juice and blend until smooth.

-Add the browned beef chuck roast to your pressure cooker or Instant pot and cover in the sauce, and add the bay leaves.
+Add the browned beef chuck roast to your pressure cooker or Instant pot and cover in the blended sauce, and add the bay leaves.